Ranger

 Mark a single enemy as your quarry.
 Every weapon attack you land against the marked target deals +1d6 bonus damage until the mark expires or the target dies.
 The mark is concentration-based: casting on a new target removes any prior mark.
 Combines with Extra Attack for punishing ranged burst against priority threats.

-Make two weapon attacks in a single turn.
-Each attack rolls independently and benefits from Hunter's Mark, Favored Enemy, and all normal damage bonuses.
-Brings Ranger DPS into line with Warrior and Pirate at the mid-to-late levels where martial parity matters most.
+From level 5, your standard Attack action automatically rolls two independent weapon strikes.
+Each strike rolls its own attack, can crit, and benefits from Hunter's Mark, Favored Enemy, and all normal damage bonuses.
+There is no button or cooldown — just hit Attack and you swing twice.
+Brings Ranger DPS in line with Warrior and Pirate at mid-to-late levels.

 Favored Enemy (Creation Choice)